 - relevant parties, e.g. industrial associations and interest organisations, shall be informed about the precertification, if found appropriate

 The reporting format for a pre-certified EPD shall follow the same lay-out as for EPDs in general.
 However, a precertified EPDs must include key information about the LCA calculation rules that normally is described in a PCR document, due to the absence of a reference PCR.
 The following information is of special importance:

 - Choice and definition of the functional unit

 - Any deviation from the general requirements regarding the use of specific and generic data.

 More information can be found in the General Programme Instructions.

 Registration and publication

-The Secretariat will register and publish a pre-certified EPD with a special registration number upon receipt of the declaration and approval by an independent verifier.
+The Secretariat will register and publish a pre-certified EPD with a special registration number upon receipt of the declaration after its approval by an independent verifier.
 The page of the EPD on www.environdec.com will highlight that it is only a pre-certification and that no PCR has been used.